 Assessment sessions are non-refundable.
 Time is reserved specifically for you, and significant preparation, administration, and scoring are completed in advance.

-Cancellations require a minimum of 48 hours’ notice.
-If less than 48 hours’ notice is provided, your deposit will be forfeited.
+Cancellations require a minimum of 7 days notice.
+If less than 7 days notice is provided, your deposit will be forfeited.
+If you need to reschedule please provide a minimum of 48 hours notice to do so.

 Copyright © 2026 Peninsula Wellness and Therapy - All Rights Reserved.